Niagara Region has declared a state of emergency which means you should stay home to stop the spread of COVID-19.

 Garbage must be bagged and not loose in containers.
 Several smaller kitchen sized garbage bags may be used and placed inside a garbage container.

 Garbage tags are now available for purchase online.

 The Regional leash-free dog parks in Port Colborne and Pelham are open.
 Residents should continue to keep a physical distance of two metres from others.
 Use at your own risk, Niagara Region is not disinfecting the sites.

 |Naturalization sites||The Regional naturalization sites in Port Colborne, St. Catharines and Wainfleet are open.
 Residents should continue to keep a physical distance of two metres from others.
 Use at your own risk, Niagara Region is not disinfecting the sites.|

 |Organics||Place used tissues and other organic material in paper bags or certified compostable bags.
 Bags must be tied before being placed in the Green Bin so nothing falls out.|

 |Recyclables (drop-off)||Residents can recycle electronics, batteries, metal, white goods and tires at Walker Environmental.
 All other items will be placed in open garbage containers and disposal fees will apply.|

-The Reusable Goods Depot at Humberstone has reopened for donations and container sales.
+The Reusable Goods Depot at Humberstone and Niagara Road 12 have reopened for donations and container sales.
 The Niagara Road 12 Reusable Goods Depot is open Wednesday, Friday and Saturday.

 Textile donation bins at drop-off depots are closed for donation or recycling as the bins are not being serviced by the contractor.